 Completion of the BSN program does not guarantee licensure or eligibility to sit for the NCLEX licensure examination.
 Students will need to review the regulations regarding the eligibility to sit for the examination prior to the testing date.

 Nursing didactic course work is completed at MVC School of Nursing and Health Sciences building located on the Fitzgibbon Hospital campus.
 MVC and Fitzgibbon Hospital partner in educating nurses to help meet the health care needs of the community.
 However, clinical rotations may require the students to travel out of town for the best learning experiences.
 Learning experiences include caring for patients across the lifespan.
 Every effort will be made to locate sites within one hour of the School of Nursing.
 Students will be responsible for their own travel expenses.
 Car-pooling is acceptable.

-The 4-year plan of coursework is located down the left side of this webpage.
-All incoming students should adhere to the “2016+" 4-year plan.
+The four-year plan of course work is located under the Cohort Group heading on this webpage.
+All new students will adhere to the “2016+” four-year plan.